Hate Songs in E Minor

 Hate Songs in E Minor is the debut studio album by British rock band Fudge Tunnel.
 It was released in May 1991 through Earache Records, and issued in the United States on 20 August 1991 through Relativity Records.
-It followed in the wake of two critically acclaimed singles ("Fudge Tunnel" in 1989 and "The Sweet Sound of Excess" in 1990, both on Pigboy/Vinyl Solution), after which the group were signed to Earache.
+It followed in the wake of two critically acclaimed EPs (Fudge Tunnel in 1989 and The Sweet Sound of Excess in 1990, both on Pigboy/Vinyl Solution), after which the group were signed to Earache.
 The album consists of 11 songs, 9 of which were written by the band and 2 covers: "Sunshine of Your Love", originally recorded by the band Cream, while the last track on the disc, "Cat Scratch Fever" was originally recorded by Ted Nugent.
 The album is also dedicated to Nugent.

 Hate Songs in E Minor presented a new and broader approach by the label following the success of more experimental and electronic Godflesh.
 Fudge Tunnel could also be considered a British response to the sound of bands like Melvins, Nirvana and Swans in the US.
 Early pressings of the LP edition of the album included a bonus 7" containing the track "Joined at the Dick".